Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 - 3. Are there any shops selling ice cream near the place where you live?
 - 4. Can you make ice cream by yourself?

+"Maybe it sounds strange, but I often find myself eating ice cream more frequently in the winter.
+This is because, when I was a child, not every vendor in our town had a fridge, so they would usually store ice cream in a large container as insulation to prevent it from melting quickly due to the summer heat.
+However, when winter arrived, they had no such concerns, allowing them to sell ice cream all day long.
+That's why winter became my ice cream season."

 ### Concentration- M

 - 1 Could you stay focused in class when you were a child?